mzyrke/mzyrke/README.md

 ### <a name="P_MLDS"></a> Machine Learning / Data Science

-- [**New York Social Graph**](https://github.com/mzyrke/SocialGraph_NY): A look into the who's who of NY social elite by analyzing the data on the [NY Social Diary](https://web.archive.org/web/20150913112557/http://www.newyorksocialdiary.com/)
+- [**New York Social Graph**](https://github.com/mzyrke/SocialGraph_NY): A look into the who's who of NY social elite by analyzing the data on the [NY Social Diary](https://web.archive.org/web/20150913112557/http://www.newyorksocialdiary.com/).
+Scraped ~100k photo captions from the Party Pictures Archive of the NYSD, extracted ~110k celerity names, and built a social graph to identify: (a) the most popular celebrities (based on the number of connections and Google’s PageRank algorithm)  and (b) best friends.
+(Used NLTK, spacy, requests, beautiful soup)
-- [**Venue rating predictor**](): Predicts a venue's popularity from information available when the venue opens (location, type of food, etc.).
-Uses Yelp's dataset for venue popularities
+- [**Venue rating predictor**](): Used Yelp's dataset for venue popularities and successfully predicted the venue popularity for new locations based on city, category, location, and other attributes.
+The ML model is developed using sklearn, an ensemble regressor combines 4 models mentioned above.
+In each model the hyperparameters were optimized using gridsearchCV.
-- [**Review rating predictor (NLP)**](): Predict the rating of a review from its text through sentiment analysis.
-Based on Yelp review data.
+- [**Review rating predictor (NLP)**](): Used Yelp's review datasets and predicted the review rating from its text through sentiment analysis.
+The ML model is developed using sklearn and spacy libraries.
 <!-- - [**Time series prediction of temperature**]() -->
 <!-- - [**Image Classification w/ Tensorflow**]() -->
 - [**DLAP**](https://github.com/mzyrke/DLAP): Deep Learning for Accident Prediction